BryceVandegrift/website/content/hardware.md

 Believe it or not, Arch Linux works perfectly fine on this laptop.
 Battery life on this laptop is actually amazing!
 I have used this laptop for hours at a time and haven't come close to draining the battery.
-Overall, I would give this laptop an 8/10, very good, but could use some improvements.
+Overall, I would give this laptop an 7.5/10, good, but could use some improvements.

 #### Lenovo Thinkpad
 My other laptop is a Lenovo Thinkpad X220.
 I prefer to use this laptop over the Ideapad.
 First things first, Thinkpads are built like tanks.
 I could drop this laptop from a rooftop and it will probably still work afterwords.
-Although this laptop isn't that fast, as you can tell, I don't really need a fast computer to be happy.
+Although this laptop isn't that fast, as you can tell, I don't really need a fast computer for my work.
 All of my computing can easily be done on a 10 year old computer.
 I also replaced the stock BIOS on this laptop with [Coreboot](https://coreboot.org/).